 Homelessness is about more than just sleeping on the streets – there are many ways someone can be defined as homeless, and many reasons why people end up in that situation.
-But the one thing that homeless people have in common is a lack of personal space and somewhere to call their own.
+But the one thing that people experiencing it have in common is a lack of personal space and somewhere to call their own.

-A home provides a safe sanctuary, stability and peace of mind, and without this many homeless people feel isolated, vulnerable and trapped.
+A home provides a safe sanctuary, stability and peace of mind, and without this many people feel isolated, vulnerable and trapped.
 Unfortunately homelessness has continued to increase, and as a result, the work of charities like Caritas Anchor House becomes ever more vital.

 If you are homeless or at risk of homelessness, please click here.